 - More than one hour should not be spent with the newspaper.

-There is a plethora of information in ‘The Hindu’, however, the following are what are relevant from UPSC point of view & deserve your focus:
+There is a plethora of information in ‘The Hindu’, however, the following are what is relevant from UPSC point of view & deserve your focus:

-- The social issues or challenges that are faced by the society need to be identified properly.
+- The social issues or challenges that are faced by society need to be identified properly.
 Understand the pros and cons and also make notes of the recent incidents that have happened related to the topics.
 You can quote them to substantiate your point.
-E.g. -caste riots , moral policing , restriction on freedom of speech, etc.
+E.g. -caste riots, moral policing, restriction on freedom of speech, etc.

-- I the schemes/policies & initiatives by the government need to be identified.
+- The schemes/policies & initiatives by the government need to be identified.
 From prelims preparation point of view this is very important.
 You should make notes on:

 - Objectives of the policy